tleppertbio/pathogentotree/README.md

   Here is an example of a log file that is created by this mycosnp-bucket-clean.py python program.
   [example cleanup-bucket-DATE.log](./cleanup-bucket_2026-01-30_09-49-39.log)

+  Here is a link to the github repository for [mycosnp-bucket-clean](https://github.com/tleppertbio/mycosnp-bucket-clean)

 ---

 ### Execute cleanup-mycosnp-vm.script to clean and sort data and pull data from bucket